Erdos-Projects/fall-2025-risk-factors-in-online-courses/README.md

 # fall-2025-risk-factors-in-online-courses
 This branch is home to the primary interface of our project.
 The files are organized as follows:
 - `main_pipeline.ipynb` - main Jupyter notebook, used to interact with procedures and scripts throughout the analytic process.
 This file handles the loading, merging, cleaning, exploratory analysis, and modeling steps of the project.

+Outline of `main_pipeline.ipynb`:
-Each step can be run together, or in isolation depending on user need
+- Data Preprocessing (each step under data preprocessing can be run together, or in isolation using previously saved files depending on user need)
+  - Data Merging: requires `OULAD.zip`, calls `data_prep.py`
+  - EDA: Module-Presentation Comparison: requires `merged_data.csv` (created in Data Merging), calls functions in `get_course_info.py`
+  - Feature Calculation: requires `merged_data.csv` (created in Data Merging) and assessments_OULAD.csv (created in Data Merging), calls functions in `feature_calculator.py`
+  - Data Selection: requires `data_pre_thru_week*.csv` (created in Feature Calculation) and assessments_OULAD.csv (created in Data Merging), calls functions in `data_selection.py`
+- Modeling Procedures (should be run together)
+  - Define models: requires `subset_data_pre_thru_week*.csv` (created in Data Selection)
+  - Fit and tune models: calls functions in `modeler.py`, saves `final_models.pkl` after hyperparameter tuning (since it takes a while to run, allowing for users to skip the hyperparameter tuning step and upload the results in future runs)
+  - Further analysis: calls functions in `analysis.py`
+- Test set performance: calls functions in `analysis.py`

-- Python scripts, most of which are called from `main_pipeline.ipynb`:
+Python scripts, most of which are called from `main_pipeline.ipynb`:
   - `combine_tables.py` - contains a basic function for ease of combining dataframes necessitated by the analytical pipeline
   - `data_prep.py` - loads the original OULAD dataset (seven separate csvs contained within a zip file downloaded from https://analyse.kmi.open.ac.uk/open-dataset) and merges the data into one csv file after reformatting it from long to wide format.
 Functions include _unzip_data_ to unzip the original data, _data_merge_ to handle actual merging of data), and _combine_tables_ for ease of merging any additional files later in the pipeline
   - `data_selection.py` - used to refine dataframe to a specified time period, select only modules with assessments within the selected time frame, and remove students with or above max_num_attempts and those who withdrew within the specified time period